christelbuchanan/bap-578-non-fungible-agents-nfa/whitepaper/README.md

 The whitepaper emphasizes several key themes, enhanced with the new learning capabilities:

 ### 1. **Dual-Path Standardization**
-The importance of standardized interfaces, behaviors, and security patterns for creating an interoperable agent ecosystem, now supporting both simple agents (JSON light memory) and sophisticated learning agents (Merkle tree learning).
+The importance of standardized interfaces, behaviors, and security patterns for creating an interoperable agent ecosystem, now supporting both simple agents (JSON light imprint) and sophisticated learning agents (Merkle tree learning).

 ### 2. **Enhanced Hybrid Architecture**
-The balance between on-chain identity and security versus off-chain memory and intelligence, now extended with cryptographically verifiable learning capabilities through Merkle trees.
+The balance between on-chain identity and security versus off-chain imprint and intelligence, now extended with cryptographically verifiable learning capabilities through Merkle trees.

 ### 3. **User Sovereignty with Learning Control**
 The preservation of user control over agent data, behavior, and learning progression, with cryptographic verification ensuring learning integrity.